kalyanakannan/wiki-movies/README.md

 # wiki-movies

-wikipedia
-get wiki movies, books, television show details
+get wikipedia movies, books, television show details and store it into json files